Frequently Asked Questions for Veterinarians in Greenville

 One infected mosquito is all it takes to infect your dog with the baby form (larval stage) of the heartworm parasite.

-Animal Hospital of Pitt County has safe, effective products available that cater to you and your pet's lifestyle and your budget.
+Animal Hospital of Pitt County has safe, effective products available that cater to your pet's lifestyle and your budget.
 Heartworm prevention should be provided 12 months of the year.

 Does my pet need an updated exam and/or testing to get heartworm prevention?